nusmodifications/nusmods-blog/_posts/2016-08-01-tips-for-freshmen-by-nuswhispers.markdown

 author_thumbnail: 610496971
 ---

-Due to the unfortunate suspension of Freshman Orientation Week camps, kind souls from NUSWhispers [[#22833](https://www.nuswhispers.com/confession/22833), [#22905](https://www.nuswhispers.com/confession/22905), [#22964](https://www.nuswhispers.com/confession/22964), [#23086](https://www.nuswhispers.com/confession/23086), [#23153](https://www.nuswhispers.com/confession/23153)] have emerged to share their tips and experiences with incoming freshmen who missed their opportunity to seek advice from their seniors.
-The admins from NUSWhispers have decided to collate them in a single post for easier reading.
+Due to the unfortunate suspension of Freshman Orientation Week camps, kind souls on NUSWhispers [[#22833](https://www.nuswhispers.com/confession/22833), [#22905](https://www.nuswhispers.com/confession/22905), [#22964](https://www.nuswhispers.com/confession/22964), [#23086](https://www.nuswhispers.com/confession/23086), [#23153](https://www.nuswhispers.com/confession/23153)] have emerged to share their tips and experiences with incoming freshmen who missed their opportunity to seek advice from their seniors.
+The admins of NUSWhispers have decided to collate them into a single post for easier reading, along with some nuggets of wisdom from their many years of experience in school.

-## CORS / Module Bidding / Timetable planning
+## CORS / Module Bidding / Timetable Planning

+- Use [NUSMods](https://nusmods.com/) to plan your semester timetable.
+It's your lifesaver!
+[NUSMods]

+- Learn how NUSMods can help you become a smarter bidder from [this article](/how-nusmods-can-help-you-during-cors-bidding).
+[NUSMods]

+- Utilize NUSMods to achieve higher productivity!
+Read about it [here](/5-nusmods-features-you-might-not-know-about).
+[NUSMods]

+- NUSMods has many module reviews of Level 1000 and 2000 modules.
+Do check them out to get a better idea of what the module is about.
+[NUSMods]

 - When you're bidding, try to hold your horses till closed bidding.
 Or else, you're most likely gonna see that minimum bid rise and rise along with your blood pressure. [[NUSWhispers #22964](https://www.nuswhispers.com/confession/22964)]

 - Feel free to arrange classes conducted in different parts of the campus next to each other.
-Lecturers usually release the class 35mins earlier for you guys to travel to the next venue--unless you're damn suay, and the lecturer goes on and on.
-For people having to travel to UTown for classes from other faculties, I'll say 35mins will still be rather tight for you (overcrowded shuttle buses) but not impossible.
+Lecturers usually release the class 35 mins earlier for you guys to travel to the next venue - unless you're damn suay, and the lecturer goes on and on.
+For people having to travel to Utown for classes from other faculties, I'll say 35mins will still be rather tight for you (overcrowded shuttle buses) but not impossible.
 Try to put lectures after tutorials, rather be slightly late for lectures than tutorials! [[NUSWhispers #22964](https://www.nuswhispers.com/confession/22964)]

 - Plan your lectures such that you don’t travel to science faculty then Arts faculty then back again...
 You won't like taking shuttle bus really...
 [Ten Wei Peng]